reiase/dplyr.spark.hive/README.md

-# dplyr.spark
+# dplyr.spark.hive

-This package implements a [`spark`](http://spark.apache.org/) backend for the [`dplyr`](http://github.com/hadley/dplyr) package, providing a powerful and intuitive DSL to manipulate large datasets on a powerful big data platform.
-It is a simple package: simple to learn if you have any familiarity with `dplyr` or even just R and SQL, simple to deploy: just a few packages to install on a single machine, as long as your Spark installation comes with JDBC support -- or build it in, instructions below.
+This package implements [`spark`](http://spark.apache.org/) and [`hive`](http://hive.apache.org) backends for the [`dplyr`](http://github.com/hadley/dplyr) package, providing a powerful and intuitive DSL to manipulate large datasets on two powerful big data platforms.
+It is a simple package: simple to learn if you have any familiarity with `dplyr` or even just R and SQL, simple to deploy: just a few packages to install on a single machine, as long as your Spark or Hive installations comes with JDBC support.

 The current state of the project is:

  - most `dplyr` features supported